Sampling random graph homomorphisms and applications to network data analysis: Introduction

 \subsection{Organization}

-We first introduce random homomorphism from motifs into networks and three network observables in Section \ref{section:observables}.
-In Section \ref{section:stability_inequalities}, we state stability inequalities (Propositions \ref{prop:conditioned_counting_lemma}, \ref{prop:stability_Ftransform}, and Theorem \ref{thm:counting_filtration}) for our network observables in terms of graphons and cut distance.
-In Section \ref{section:dynamic embedding}, we introduce two Markov chain Monte Carlo (MCMC) algorithms for motif sampling.
-Their convergence is stated in Theorems \ref{thm:stationary_measure_Glauber} and \ref{thm:stationary_measure_pivot}.
-An important implication is Corollary \ref{cor:time_avg_observables}, by which we are able to compute the network observables by suitable time averages of the MCMC trajectory.
-In Section \ref{section:mixing}, we state mixing time bounds for the two MCMC algorithms (Theorems \ref{thm:gen_coloring_mixing_tree} and \ref{thm:pivot_chain_mixing}) as well as a concentration inequality for their averages (Theorem \ref{thm:McDiarmids}).
+{ We formally introduce the motif sampling problem on networks in Section \ref{subsection:random_hom} and discuss a concrete example of such sampling scheme in the form of subgraph sampling via Hamiltonian paths in Section \ref{section:sampling_hamiltonian}.
+In Section \ref{section:MCMC}, we introduce two Markov chain Monte Carlo (MCMC) algorithms for motif sampling.
+Their convergence is stated in Theorems \ref{thm:stationary_measure_Glauber} and \ref{thm:stationary_measure_pivot} and their mixing time bounds are stated in Theorems \ref{thm:gen_coloring_mixing_tree} and \ref{thm:pivot_chain_mixing}.
+We also deduce that the expected value of various functions of the random homomorphism can be efficiently computed by time averages of the MCMC trajectory (see Corollary \ref{cor:time_avg_observables}).
+Moreover, these estimates are guaranteed to be close to the expected value according to the concentration inequalities that we obtain in Theorems \ref{thm:McDiarmids} and \ref{thm:vector_concentration}.

+In Section \ref{section:observables_def}, we introduce four network observables (Conditional Homomormorphism Density, Matrix of Average Clustering Coefficients, CHD profile, and motif transform) by taking the expected value of suitable functions of random homomorphism $F\rightarrow \G$.
+We also provide some elementary examples.
+In Section \ref{section:stability_inequalities}, we state stability inequalities (Propositions \ref{prop:conditioned_counting_lemma}, \ref{prop:stability_Ftransform}, and Theorem \ref{thm:counting_filtration}) for our network observables using the language of graphons and the cut distance.

 Sections \ref{section:examples} and \ref{section:applications} are devoted to examples and applications of our framework.
-In Section \ref{section:examples}, we provide various examples and simulations demonstrating our results through synthetic networks.
-In Section \ref{section:applications}, we apply our framework to analyze Word Adjacency Networks of a 45 novels data set and propose an authorship attribution scheme using motif sampling and conditional homomorphism profiles.
-Lastly in Sections \ref{section:proofs_stability} and \ref{secction:proofs_mixing}, we prove stability inequalities and convergence, mixing bound, and concentration of the MCMC algorithms.
+In Section \ref{section:examples}, we provide various examples and simulations demonstrating our results on synthetic networks.
+In Section \ref{section:FB}, we apply our methods to the Facebook social network for the tasks of subgraph classification and hierarchical clustering.
+In Section \ref{section:applications}, we apply our framework to analyze Word Adjacency Networks of a set consisting of 45 novels and propose an authorship attribution scheme using motif sampling and conditional homomorphism profiles.